 If you have a temporary residence permit because of your connection or ties with a person who is a resident in Sweden and the relationship ends, the general rule is that your residence permit will not be renewed and you will have to leave Sweden.
 However, there are three exceptions to this rule:

 - If the relationship has ended mainly because of serious or repeated incidents of degrading treatment.
 The relationship must have been of a serious, long-term, nature.
 It must appear likely that incidents of degrading treatment have taken place.
 To show that degrading treatment has occurred, it may help to refer to police reports, doctors' or medical certificates, and certificates from the social services and shelters.

-- you have a connection to Sweden.
+- If you have a connection to Sweden.
 This might be to your child who has a right to stay in Sweden, to a new partner or to the labour market if you have been employed.

-- you risk being excluded socially if you return to your country of origin, or if you are seriously ill or severely disabled.
+- If you risk being excluded socially if you return to your country of origin, or if you are seriously ill or severely disabled.

 Are you living with violence and want to seek help or information?
 The Swedish Migration Agency has gathered information and links to authorities and organisations that can help you.

 If you need emergency help, call 112 and ask to speak to the police.
 If you wish to speak to the police, but there is no emergency, call 114 14.